Whitworth Society: Current scholarship

 Today, the scholarship programme lasts for the duration of an individual's academic studies, typically 3–4 years of full-time degree studies.
 During this time, the individuals are termed "award holders".

 If the continued monitoring of progress and overall academic achievement is deemed satisfactory, the award holder becomes a Whitworth Scholar.
 This occasion is commemorated at the Institution of Mechanical Engineers Vision Awards ceremony ordinarily carried out in the September/October period of each year.

 Whitworth Scholar

 A Whitworth Scholar is the accolade given to those who have successfully completed a Whitworth Scholarship.
 It is rare on the basis that only a small number of scholarships are issued each year which has quite specific application conditions and a tough review process.

-A Whitworth Scholar is permitted to use the post-nominal letters, Wh.Sch.
+A Whitworth Scholar is permitted to use the post-nominal letters, WhSch.

 Typically there is an awards ceremony for the successful scholars where a certificate and medal (shown opposite) are presented.
 In recent years forms part of the IMechE's vision awards in September/October time each year.